sobolevn/git-secret/man/man1/git-secret-tell.1.md

 in order for the new user to be able to decrypt the files.

-`git-secret tell` works only with email addresses, and will exit with an error if you have multiple keys in your keychain with specified email addresses, or if one of the specified emails is already associated with a key in the `git-secret` keychain.
+`git-secret tell` works only with email addresses, and will exit with an error if you have multiple keys in your keyring with specified email addresses, or if one of the specified emails is already associated with a key in the `git-secret` repo's keyring.

-Versions of `git-secret tell` after `0.3.2` will warn about keys that are expired, revoked, or otherwise invalid, and also warns if multiple keys are found for a single email address.
+Versions of `git-secret tell` after `0.3.2` will warn about keys that are expired, revoked, or otherwise invalid.
+It will also warn if multiple keys are found for a single email address.

 **Do not manually import secret keys into `git-secret`**.
 It won't work with imported secret keys anyway.